rkarpov/stockflow/README.md

-# Stock Overflow
+# Stockflow

 ## Overview
 A single-page stock trading app built for users to simulate buying and selling stocks.
 A newly instantiated user holds a default balance of $5,000.00 USD.
 The user can increase their funds only by means of trading stocks.
-Stock Overflow is perfect for anyone who wants to practice trading stocks online before moving on to trading in crypto currency apps.
-Moreover, Stock Overflow was inspired by Robinhood.
+Stockflow is perfect for anyone who wants to practice trading stocks online before moving on to trading in crypto currency apps.
+Moreover, Stockflow was inspired by Robinhood.

 ## Technologies
-Stock Overflow is built using Ruby on Rails as backend, React and Redux as frontend, PostgreSQL database, and MaterialUI with CSS for styling components.
+Stockflow is built using Ruby on Rails as backend, React and Redux as frontend, PostgreSQL database, and MaterialUI with CSS for styling components.
 IEX API (https://iextrading.com) fetches external real time stock data with the help of Ruby's 'rest-client' gem.
-Stock Overflow is deployed to Heroku.
+Stockflow is deployed to Heroku.

 ## Setup
 To run the app locally Git Clone the repository, bundle install ruby gems, install webpack dependencies, and run both rails server + webpack.
 The exact cammands are...